Work Package 3: Intergovernmental Return Frameworks

 For Policymakers:

-- Ensure regularization applicants are not at risk of deportation.
+- Ensure regularisation applicants are not at risk of deportation.

-- Consider family ties and social integration in regularization policies.
+- Consider family ties and social integration in regularisation policies.

 - Provide stable legal status options to prevent recurring irregularity.